gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 ![Alt Image Text](./images/minio-share-link-2.png "Minio list objects")

-Copy the link into a Web-browser window (make sure to replace the `127.0.0.1:9000` by `<public-ip-address>:9010` and you should get the PDF rendered as shown in the image below
+Copy the link into a Web-browser window (make sure to replace the `127.0.0.1:9000` by `<public-ip-address>:9000` and you should get the PDF rendered as shown in the image below

 ![Alt Image Text](./images/minio-share-link-3.png "Minio list objects")

-We can see that an object store can also handle binary objects such as images, pdfs, ... and that they can be retrieved over this URLs.
+We can see that an object store can also handle binary objects such as images, pdfs, ... and that they can be retrieved over these URLs.